ridiculous/drg/README.md

 [![Code Climate](https://codeclimate.com/github/ridiculous/drg/badges/gpa.svg)](https://codeclimate.com/github/ridiculous/drg)
 [![Gem Version](https://badge.fury.io/rb/drg.svg)](http://badge.fury.io/rb/drg)

+A suite of rake tasks to help you test and manage your project.

-A Ruby utility to help automate dependency management using Bundler.
-You can pin Gem versions to the current or the next available level.
+The `drg:pin` suite provides enhanced dependency management with Bundler.
+You can pin Gem versions to the current or the next available minor, major or patch level version.

+The `drg:spec` task generates RSpec scaffolding for existing code.
+This helps bootstrap your tests and guide you in what [I think] you should be testing.

 ## Requirements